larstvei/shared-buffer-lisp-in-summer-projects/README.md

 files*!
 You only share temporarily stored text (hence shared *buffer*).
 Each user is responsible to save the buffer to whatever file he/she may choose.

+##TODO

+* There are synchronization problems.
+If they emerge, there is currently no other solution than to disconnect and reconnecting.
+* Implement a mode.
+* Implement a chat feature.
+* Make more user friendly.